geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But now Lymnoria came! her guilt was known;
 Scornful she stood, nor would the crime disown.
 " Great is our sorrow," said the king, " to find
-" That lovely form bely so foul a mind :
+" That lovely form bely so foul a mind:
 " Thy arts our gentle suppliants to delay,
 " The rocks and monsters that oppos'd their way,
 " This maid by fraud deluded to thy cave —
 " Unnotic'd all, our clemency forgave;
-" But this rash act, which menac'd with disgrace, 850 " Not one brave knight alone, but all our race ;
+" But this rash act, which menac'd with disgrace, 850 " Not one brave knight alone, but all our race;
 " Which, had not heaven forbade the hateful deed,
 " And sav'd brave Alfred by his dying steed,
 " Had lost a champion to his country dear,